-Azure Backup is a Microsoft Azure product that backs up, protects, and restores data in the Microsoft cloud.
+Azure Backup is a backup software that is part of Microsoft Azure product that protects, and restores data in the Microsoft cloud.
 Its key features include automatic storage management, multiple storage options, unlimited data transfer, and data encryption.
 In this article, we cover Azure Backup reviews and pricing.
 Ready to get started?
 Get a free trial.

 Azure Backup Pricing

 Azure Backup pricing has two components: protected instances and storage.
 Protected instances are the primary billing unit with the following rates: less or equal to 50GB ($5 + storage consumed), greater than 50GB but less than or equal to 500GB ($10 + storage consumed), and greater than 500GB ($10 for each 500GB increment + storage consumed).

 |Instance Is Less Than or Equal to 50GB|